ivillamadrid/FloodMapping/docs/source/dem.rst

 Post-flood disaster evaluation study
 ------------------------------------
-As example to merge all the discussed technologies and have a clear distribution of the project time-line, a study case is analysed.
+As example to show how the discussed technologies are combined in order to manage and plan a project, a study case is analysed.